 RULES FOR THE ADVANCED TRAINING

 The following rules are designed to preserve the integrity of the nutritional balancing programs and assure that anyone who embarks on a program with one of the practitioners we train will get the same excellent service.

 1. The doctor or consultant needs to follow a complete nutritional balancing program himself or herself.
 This is necessary to become thoroughly familiar with the program, to improve one’s health, and to allow and assist the practitioner to be able to explain it well to clients.

-2. The doctor or consultant needs to live and work in a totally ethical, legal and service-oriented manner in both the personal and the professional aspects of his or her life.
+2. The doctor or consultant needs to live and work in a totally ethical, legal, loving and service-oriented manner in both the personal and the professional aspects of his or her life.
 This is to preserve the safety and reputation of myself, of this science, and of the practitioner.
 It is also just good common sense.